Design

 Learn more: The Ultimate Guide to Bathtub to Shower Conversions

 Your contractor is key to the success of your bathroom renovation, serving as your main point of contact and expert guide.
-Finding the right one can be overwhelming, so its important to know where to start and how to choose the best fit.
+Finding the right one can be overwhelming, so it’s important to know where to start and how to choose the best fit.

 Block makes it easy: We’ll match you with up to three bathroom remodel contractors from our vetted elite network.